kgsolano/taskello/README.md

 # Taskello Capstone Project

 Taskello is a trello clone designed to emulate trello's todo list functionality.
 Users should be able to create their own boards, lists, and cards to organize action items for productivity.
-The website can be found [here](https://taskello.onrender.com/)

 ## Getting started
 1. Clone this repository (only this branch)